comet-ml/ez-mcp-toolbox/README.md

 ```

 The server will automatically:
-- Load all functions from your file (no ez_mcp imports required)
+- Load all functions from your file (no ez_mcp_toolbox imports required)
 - Convert them to MCP tools
 - Generate JSON schemas from your function signatures
 - Use your docstrings as tool descriptions